Tuesday, July 14, 2026

 June 14, 2026

-And I also am aware that I no longer want to write — a blog, or perhaps anything.
-Yet I remember that a blog has helped get through dense times when meaning, focus, memory, joy, all haver floundered and drowned in icy water under think ice.
+I am aware that I no longer want to write—a blog, or perhaps anything.
+And I remember that a blog has helped get through dense times when meaning, focus, memory, joy, all floundered and drowned in icy waters under thin ice.

 I don’t know how it happened.
 I guess slowly, like a frog being boiled in cold water?
-I still felt those ups, those moments, those flashes when some of the above remained.
-Until one day they were gone and at first, I didn’t even know and then I knew.
+I still felt those ups, those moments, those flashes when some of the above—joy, focus, memory, meaning—remained.
+Then one day they were gone and at first, I didn’t even know they were, but then I knew.
 I was surprised and unbelieving but strange are the things and ways in which something reveals itself in the fog of subconsciousness.

 It was last week or it could have been the week before, that I felt how leached I was.
 Blank, void, white on white, dark, empty, speechless, blank…

-It came when I enrolled in a class which was supposed to be about writing non-human as in AI characters.
-Or so I thought it was about that and I was so excited.
-And the first articles I read for the class, and the short stories were wonderful and ‘opening’.
-The Limitation Game or was it The Imitation Game about the kinds of narratives science fiction has written up about robots and other AI that we can’t help use as models to relate to AI.
+Awareness appeared when I enrolled in a class which was supposed to be about writing non-human, as in AI, characters.
+Or so I thought the class was about that.
+It excited me.
+I'd never written AI characters.
+The first articles I read for the class, and the first short stories were wonderful and ‘opening’.
+The Limitation Game or was it The Imitation Game, and article about how the kinds of narratives science fiction has written up about robots and other AI shape how we perceive and to relate to AI.
 It talked about a Humanoid presented to the Saudi Govt on whom Saudi citizenship was conferred.
-It talked about the first films we watched about artificially created creatures — Blade Runner and the Turing Test and West World.
-And it may have spoken about Terminator and Skynet or I may have just imagined that as well as I Robot and all the very first books I read about AI.
-Many of them that used AI to explore what it means to be human.
+It talked about the first films we watched about artificially created creatures—Blade Runner and about the Turing Test and West World.
+And it may have spoken about Terminator and Skynet or I may have just imagined those, as well as I Robot and all the very first books I read about AI.
+Many of these had used AI to explore what it means to be human.

 It didn’t help that I woke every morning and reached for my ipad to find out what was going on in Iran and spent the first half or whole hour of every day watching some podcast or the other about it.

+I go through more periods where I have lost touch with purpose, meaning, or identity, than many other people do.
 A Blog has helped me make sense of meaningless periods.
 It functions differently from journals, so I am turning to it for help.
-This is all for today.
+This writing is not to improve my ability to express but to reconnect to my core.
+And this is all for today.
 All my brain-fogged self can type.
-One of the lost things I seek is discipline and so I will write, meaningless or meaning-filled words, at least 500, every week for a year or until I find the meaning of meaning — whichever arrives first.
+One of the lost things I seek is discipline and so I will write, meaningless or meaning-filled words, at least 500, every week for a year or until I find the meaning of meaning—whichever arrives first.

 Monday, January 12, 2026